alexhunsley/ringing/algebraic-place-notation/algebraic-place-notation.md

 # Generic Place Notation

-GPN is a nontation used to generate standard place notation, and hence method designs, in such a way that a method with a general structure can be generated for any valid stage.
+GPN is a notation used to generate standard place notation, and hence method designs, in such a way that a method with a general structure can be generated for any valid stage.

 It is based on overlaying repeated place patterns to build up place notation for a method.

-GPN also allows you to focus on how methods are constructed by defining a method as being something else plus some embellishments.
+GPN also allows you to focus on how methods are constructed/related by defining a method as being something else plus some embellishments.

 For example, in GPN you can specify plain bob as being plain hunt plus a 12 lead end.